is-the-biologist/TE_CladeInference/README.md

 ### 1) Generate copy number csv:

-First extract the minor alleles from the copy number numpy file by using the haploTE.py modules.
-An example of this implementation is described in SCRIPT1.
-Several dataset specific filtering parameters must be
+First extract the minor alleles from the copy number numpy file to a CSVs by using the haploTE.py modules.
+An example of this implementation is described in cladeInference1.ipynb.
+The user must define allele filtering parameters: minimum positional sequence diversity, minimum allele population frequency, minimum allele copy number, and minimum number of strains with an allele.
+The default parameters for these filters are: 0.1, 0.1, 0.5 and 10, respectively.
+But the optimal value for the user may depend on the TEs being analyzed, the number of samples, and organism.

 ### 2)